-Manual testing can be a slow meticulous process and unlike the automation testing where one machine can be used to run all the tests, human resource will be required for each set of tests.
+Manual testing can be a slow meticulous process and unlike automation testing where one machine can be used to run all the tests, human resources will be required for each set of tests.
 These costs keep coming as your program advances.

 You cannot Physically Try Everything

 There are a few limitations to the manual testing approach.
 Performing direct load and execution testing manually, for instance, will be difficult.
 It would require a lot of users/analyzers and gadgets simultaneously running the program.

 - Manual Testing may produce inefficient, unreliable, or ambiguous results.

 - It is not suitable for large projects with short deadlines.

 - Load and Performing Testing is not possible

 Automation testing requires executing pre-scripted tests on a product before discharging it into creation.
 Manual and mechanized testing has a fundamental distinction in techniques.
 Test robotization apparatuses are utilized in automated tests to perform tests, reporting of outcomes, and comparison with prior trials.
 Involving less human touch, it takes different test reruns as the need arises.